 Dry Stone Wall Building in Kileel, County Down.
 (Ireland's Content Pool)

-The art of dry stone construction refers to the practice of building with stone without using binding material.
-Practised in various countries in Europe, it requires an innate understanding of geometry and physics, as well as skills to handle the raw materials used.
+The art of dry stone construction is the practice of building with stone without using binding materials.
+Practised in various countries across Europe, it requires an innate understanding of geometry and physics, as well as the ability to handle the raw materials used.

 Comments